 Bronze with brown patina

-Conceived in 1965 and cast during the artist's lifetime
+Conceived in 1966 and cast within the artist's lifetime